Floating plant clause

 Yes, you can submit a request at any time.
 Your certificate of qualification can be applicable to future federal government contract opportunities.

-Should you have any other questions regarding Innovation, Science and Economic Development Canada's certificate of qualification or if you require assistance to certify dredging equipment, please contact the Marine Team.
+Should you have any other questions regarding Innovation, Science and Economic Development Canada's certificate of qualification or if you require assistance to certify dredging equipment, please contact us.

 - Date modified: